Indecent ExposureMeet the team

 What is considered indecent exposure?

-An act can be labelled indecent exposure if a person has purposefully exposed their genitalia with the intention of them being seen and causing alarm and distress, either for a particular intended victim or members of the general public.
+An act can be labelled indecent exposure if a person has purposefully exposed their genitalia, including with indecent images, with the intention of them being seen and causing alarm and distress, either for an intended victim or members of the general public.

 What is the penalty for indecent exposure?